LiveTex/Livetex-Tools/README.md

     ```

 + **Sources lists:** *.jsd, *.cssd
-Lists of files that can be used like prerequisites for targets in make
+Lists of files that can be used as prerequisites for targets in make

 + **Makefile:**
 Main file, which includes rules: